aang-sym/traits-takehome/docs/decisions.md

 - Validation
 - Visualisation

 Common logic (speed smoothing, sprint detection, basic aggregations) lives in small helpers under `src/`.
-The aim isn’t to create a framework - just avoid duplication and keep the notebooks focused.
+The goal is not to build a framework.
+It is to keep the notebooks readable and make the metric logic easy to lift into a script or Spark job.

 **Why this approach**